The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 You do not wake up with the same number of spoons every day.

-• 9 spoons — Okay, but not limitless.
-Normal day, avoid unnecessary extras.
+9 spoons — okay, but not limitless.
+Avoid unnecessary extras.

 Write down everything.
 Getting ready.
 Commute.
 Work blocks.
 Meetings.
 Training.
 Family logistics.
 Social media.
 Admin.
 Chores.
 Meals.
 Parenting.
 Emotional conversations.
 If it costs energy, it goes on the map.